 Step 9.
 Substantial Completion

 At this time, the project/construction is nearly completed.
 The project engineer will certify that the project is nearly complete and up to code.
-Final payments will be set at this time and we will continue to aid you with the maintenance of the completed system.
+Final payments will be confirmed at this time, and we will continue to aid you with the maintenance of the completed system.

 Contact us today to get this started!